John Gallagher (cartoonist): Career

 In 1951, his senior year at Pratt, John sold his first cartoon to The Saturday Evening Post.
 In January 1951, he married Dorothy “Dot” Lotter, whom he first met while in grammar school.
 After his graduation from Pratt, they moved to New York City where he became a staff artist for the Howell-Rojin Agency, which helped pioneer TV “green screen” technology, still used today by TV news weathermen.
 At this time, he began to submit cartoons regularly.
 When his freelance career began to take off, he and his wife moved back to Bergenfield, New Jersey.

-For the next 20 years, Gallagher enjoyed an immensely successful gag cartoon freelancing career.
+For the next 20 years, Gallagher enjoyed a gag cartoon freelancing career.
 His cartoons appeared in magazines such as The Saturday Evening Post, Collier’s, American Legion Magazine, Sport, Military Life, True, Golf, Argosy, Parade, 1000 Jokes Magazine, For Laughing Out Loud, Saga and Boys’ Life.
-He once said his best work appeared in 1000 Jokes Magazine.
+He reportedly said his best work appeared in 1000 Jokes Magazine.

 In the late 1960s he created a regular feature for Boys’ Life called “The Cartoon Bug.”
 Aspiring young cartoonists submitted their best work and Gallagher critiqued their work and published it with succinct comments on the art of cartooning.
 They received $25 for their efforts.
 After the feature ran its course in Boys’ Life it was syndicated, appearing biweekly in newspapers in the United States and Canada.

 When the magazine cartoon markets began to dry up in the late 1960s, John left freelancing and became Art Director for American Kitchen Foods, where he designed packaging and promotional material for their new frozen French fry products, including “Tasti Fries.”
 Later, he drew more than a hundred oversized industrial safety posters for Marlin Industries, where his cartoonist friend Herb Green was Art Director.
 During this period, he also began a long association with fellow cartoonist Bob Weber, supplying gags for his syndicated comic strip, Moose.

 When his brother, George Gately, launched his syndicated newspaper comic panel, Heathcliff (McNaught/Creator’s Syndicate), in 1973, Gallagher became involved in all creative aspects of the feature.
 He was Heathcliff’s primary gagwriter and layout penciler until shortly before his death.
 Today, the comic strip is drawn by their nephew, Peter Gallagher.

 He received the National Cartoonist Society Gag Cartoon Award for 1957 and 1971 for his work.